West Midlands Police: Core policing teams

-Community action and priority teams (CAPT)
+Priority Crime Teams (PCT)

-The 'CAPT' support neighbourhood officers to address local issues and resource demands for service not met by other departments.
+The 'PCT' support neighbourhood officers to address local issues and resource demands for service not met by other departments.
+They include teams like Operation Skybridge, who operate in Birmingham, tackling serious and acquisitive crime.
 They can be allocated to neighbourhoods suffering particular issues, for example anti-social behaviour, and are also often public order trained, so are used for policing football matches, demonstrations and similar occasions.
 As with the investigation teams, the community action and priority teams are supervised by a sergeant, who reports to an inspector.

 Key responsibilities of community action and priority teams are as follows: